fpgaprince/rtd/docs/source/advance.rst

-Restructuring/re-wiring LUT, creates new LUT functions so that the critical path or function/logic is faster.
-This means to recreate the logic function algorithmically, mathematically, systematically.

-Cell replication and register replication serves the purpose of improving timing, by making it easier to place logic across the fabric.

-Retiming moves registers across combinational logic levels.
-Registers can be pulled into or out of DSPs.
-Like wise, registers can be pulled into or out of BRAMs

 ----------

 Control Signals and Control Sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-reduce control sets, improve logic levels

 A control set is the grouping of control signals **(set/reset, clock enable and clock)** that drives any given SRL, LUTRAM, or register.
 For any unique combination of control signals, a unique control set is formed.
 This is important, because registers within a 7 series slice all share common control signals, and thus, only registers with a common control set can be packed into the same slice.

-For example, if a register with a given control set has just one register as a load, the other seven registers in the slice it occupies will be unusable.
+*   Reduce control sets, improve logic levels
 *   Designs with too many unique control sets might have many wasted resources as well as fewer options for placement, resulting in higher power and lower achievable clock frequency.
 *   Designs with fewer control sets have more options and flexibility in terms of placement, generally resulting in improved results.

-avoid mixed-mode control signals for sequential calls.
+*   Avoid mixed-mode control signals for sequential calls.

-only use clock enable and set/reset when necessary, usually first and last stage.
+*   Only use clock enable and set/reset when necessary, usually first and last stage.

 Give priority to improving the code instead of modifying the Compiler Settings.
 Analyze whether critical paths can be re-coded.